cl-rabbit/cl-bunny/README.md

 # CL-BUNNY [![Build Status](https://travis-ci.org/cl-rabbit/cl-bunny.svg)](https://travis-ci.org/cl-rabbit/cl-bunny) [![Coverage Status](https://coveralls.io/repos/cl-rabbit/cl-bunny/badge.svg?branch=master&service=github)](https://coveralls.io/github/cl-rabbit/cl-bunny?branch=master)
 CL-BUNNY is a RabbitMQ client.
 CL-BUNNY is based on [cl-rabbit](https://github.com/lokedhs/cl-rabbit) and inspired by [bunny](https://github.com/ruby-amqp/bunny).
-**Please use with caution - work in progress, API is not stable, error-handling almost non-existent**. **Contributions are greatly appreciated!**
+**Please use with caution - work in progress, error-handling not so descriptive, API is not always stable**. **Contributions are greatly appreciated!**

 ## Installation Notes
 CL-BUNNY as well as some of its dependencies are not included in Quicklisp: